 Moderation should be observed, as Benedict Aretius says.
 The problem is to be handled in one way for authors of schisms and those who have openly separated themselves, and in another way for those who have been misled by a jealous piety and a certain simple ardor.
 It is indeed handled very badly when we demand a decision on all opinions in even the most minute matters, and, unless this decision is subscribed to in all particulars, we give way to thunderbolts, factions, sects, curses, even to prisons and deaths.
 For no mode of thought has ever come forth as so perfect that the judgment of all learned men would subscribe to it.
-Aretius concludes that if the principal articles of faith are preserved, nothing should stand in the way of disagreement on opinions in other Christian matters.
+Aretius concludes that if the principal articles of faith are preserved, nothing should stand in the way of disagreement on opinions in other Christian matters.44 one, so there is one formula for rightly worshiping him, which he has set forth for us, and outside of which it is not possible to please him.
+There is no communion of light with darkness, of Christ with Satan.
+And if Jehovah is your God, why do you not follow him?
+God wills that violators of orthodox religion be severely punished.
+He makes the magistrate the defender of his cause, and commends to him the protection and defense of the pious. ...
+For this kind of liberty fights with faith and renders it uncertain.
+Many faiths, and many diverse churches, introduce idolatry and impiety.
+Moreover, diversity destroys unity.
+"Whoever is not with me is against me."
+45 To what extent a magistrate in good conscience can tolerate men who stray from true religion in his realm will be discussed later.46

 To be sure, persons are not to be suffered who are openly and publicly atheists, who take action against the magistrate, who promote unnecessary wars, who support shameful acts in public, and who deny, break, or call into doubt the articles necessary for salvation.

 It is not permitted that everyone should be free to enjoy his religion in total opposition to the Christian faith.
-For as God is one, so there is one
+For as God is